 - partner violence (sort of?)

-- mention of previous violence against an animal
+- mention of previous violence against a wild animal

-- mention of previous violence against an animal
+- mention of previous violence against a wild animal

 - suicide ideation